mayasharma2110/Bookworm/README.md

 * [Tinypng](https://tinypng.com/) - used to compress the images so they loaded quicker on the website.

-* [Am I Responsive](http://ami.responsivedesign.is/#) - used for the mockups of the website on different devices.

 ## Testing

 ### User Authentication Register